Our Approach

 Key Communications Activity

-Develop a programme of case studies which highlight the work undertaken to deliver the Climate Change priority focussing on energy, nature, transport, waste and adaptation – ongoing update of project work including schools and carbon literacy training
+Implement a programme of case studies which highlights the work undertaken to deliver the Climate Change priority focussing on energy, nature, transport, waste and adaptation.

-Promote the benefits of our growing active travel network, the expansion of the EV charging network and progress towards decarbonisation of the Council fleet.
+Promote the benefits of our growing active and sustainable travel network, the significant expansion of the EV charging network across Ayrshire and progress towards decarbonisation of the Council fleet.

 Report on climate change policy decisions, milestone moments in project delivery, promote support schemes to tackle fuel poverty and help with energy efficiency and promote changes to service delivery, including schools and carbon literacy training.